Head-mounted display

-A head-mounted display (HMD) is a display device, worn on the head or as part of a helmet (see Helmet-mounted display for aviation applications), that has a small display optic in front of one (monocular HMD) or each eye (binocular HMD).
-An HMD has many uses including gaming, aviation, engineering, and medicine.
-Virtual reality headsets are HMDs combined with IMUs.
-There is also an optical head-mounted display (OHMD), which is a wearable display that can reflect projected images and allows a user to see through it.
+A head-mounted display (HMD) is a display device, worn on the head or as part of a helmet (see helmet-mounted display for aviation applications), that has a small display optic in front of one (monocular HMD) or each eye (binocular HMD).
+HMDs have many uses including gaming, aviation, engineering, and medicine.

+Virtual reality headsets are a type of HMD that track 3D position and rotation to provide a virtual environment to the user.
+3DOF VR headsets typically use an IMU for tracking.
+6DOF VR headsets typically use sensor fusion from multiple data sources including at least one IMU.

+An optical head-mounted display (OHMD) is a wearable display that can reflect projected images and allows a user to see through it.

 Overview

 A typical HMD has one or two small displays, with lenses and semi-transparent mirrors embedded in eyeglasses (also termed data glasses), a visor, or a helmet.
-The display units are miniaturized and may include cathode ray tubes (CRT), liquid-crystal displays (LCDs), liquid crystal on silicon (LCos), or organic light-emitting diodes (OLED).
+The display units are miniaturized and may include cathode-ray tubes (CRT), liquid-crystal displays (LCDs), liquid crystal on silicon (LCos), or organic light-emitting diodes (OLED).
 Some vendors employ multiple micro-displays to increase total resolution and field of view.

 HMDs differ in whether they can display only computer-generated imagery (CGI), or only live imagery from the physical world, or combination.
 Most HMDs can display only a computer-generated image, sometimes referred to as virtual image.
 Some HMDs can allow a CGI to be superimposed on real-world view.
 This is sometimes referred to as augmented reality (AR) or mixed reality (MR).
 Combining real-world view with CGI can be done by projecting the CGI through a partially reflective mirror and viewing the real world directly.
 This method is often called optical see-through.
 Combining real-world view with CGI can also be done electronically by accepting video from a camera and mixing it electronically with CGI.

+By using AR technology, the HMDs are allowed to achieve a see-through display.
+By using virtual reality (VR) technology, the HMDs can realize viewing the images in 360 degrees.